foxo-tech/foxo-integration-api/README.md

 API Endpoints can be created in your Foxo account under Profile > Settings > Integrations.
 Endpoints created are unique to your account and carry authentication thus should be shared with care.

-Testing the API can be done by creating an account on out staging server [app-staging.foxo.com](https://app-staging.foxo.com).
+Testing the API can be done by creating an account on our staging server [app-staging.foxo.com](https://app-staging.foxo.com).

 ## Postman Demo
 Covers the core patient workflows.